ChaosDonkey06/IMD_RetrospectiveForecasting/README.md

 ## Replicating the paper:

 ### 1.1 Download IMD CDC data from wonder app
-All the data is available publicy in the [CDC Wonder App](https://wonder.cdc.gov).
+All the data is available publicly in the [CDC Wonder App](https://wonder.cdc.gov).
 The urls are stored to the data per year are in url_cdc.py, you need to run the code in download_cdc.py to download all the data under the specified directory.

 ```
 python download_cdc.py